 The goal of the thematic network is to support arctic indigenous traditional skills and education by organizing annual competitions in traditional livelihood skills.
-The proposed network consists of different educational institutes from all over the arctic.
+The network consists of different educational institutes from all over the Arctic.
 These institutions are providing education for the local indigenous traditions.
 There exist already the Arctic Skills and the Russian Arctic Skills.
 However these are not specifically focusing the indigenous peoples.
 The advanced goal of the Arctic Indigenous Skills thematic network is to establish “Arctic indigenous skills” - competition referring to the whole Arctic area and covering all of the Arctic states.

 The network is benefitting the identity, self-respect and awareness of the Arctic indigenous communities by bringing together the youth, their teachers and other experts of education and livelihoods and enabling them to share their knowledge, experiences and best practices over a variety of themes in indigenous livelihoods, languages and education.
 The network will be a joint effort in building indigenous capacity in the north, especially focusing education.